igarrison/HDRWebVideoCreatorsGuide/README.md

-# HDR for YouTube Workflow and HDR VP9 Encoding Guide for Resolve Studio 15 on Windows 10
+# HDR YouTube Creator Guide

 ## Introduction and Call For Quality